Knowledge Gradient for Selection with Covariates: Consistency and Computation: Introduction

 We cast R\&S with covariates to a problem of ranking a finite number of Gaussian processes, thereby having both discrete and continuous elements structurally.
 As a result, we establish the consistency of the proposed IKG policy by proving the following two facts -- (i) each Gaussian process is sampled infinitely often, and (ii) the infinitely many samples assigned to a given Gaussian process drives its posterior variance at any location to zero, thanks to the assumed continuity of its covariance function.
 The theoretical analysis in this paper is partly built on the ideas developed for discrete and continuous problems, respectively, in~\cite{FrazierPowellDayanik08} and~\cite{ScottFrazierPowell11} in a federated manner.

 Although our proofs share similar structures to those in \cite{ScottFrazierPowell11}, our assumptions are substantially simpler and minimal.
 By contrast, for the proof in~\cite{ScottFrazierPowell11} to be valid, technical conditions are imposed to regulate the asymptotic behavior of the posterior mean function and the posterior covariance function of the underlying Gaussian process.
 Nevertheless, the two conditions are difficult to verify.
 We do not impose such conditions.
 We achieve the substantial simplification of the assumptions by leveraging the reproducing kernel Hilbert space (RKHS) theory.
 The theory has been used widely in machine learning~\citep{SteinwartChristmann08}.
-But its use in the analysis of KG-type policies is new.
-We develop several technical results based on RKHS theory to facilitate analysis of the asymptotic behavior of the posterior covariance function.
+But its use in the analysis of KG-type policies is less common.
+We develop several technical results based on RKHS theory to facilitate analysis of the asymptotic behavior of the posterior covariance function.\footnote{\citet{bect2019} adopt a supermartingale approach to study the asymptotic behavior of a general class of sequential sampling algorithms.
+Their analysis has a broader scope of applicability but it is technically more involved.}

-A third main contribution of this paper is that we develop an algorithm to solve a stochastic optimization problem that determines the sampling decision of the IKG policy in its each iteration.
+The second main contribution of this paper is that we develop an algorithm to solve a stochastic optimization problem that determines the sampling decision of the IKG policy in its each iteration.
 In~\cite{PearceBranke17}, this optimization problem is addressed by the sample average approximation method with a derivative-free optimization solver.
 Instead, we propose a stochastic gradient ascent (SGA) algorithm, taking advantage of the fact that a gradient estimator can be derived analytically for many popular covariance functions.
 Numerical experiments demonstrate the finite-sample performance of the IKG policy in conjunction with the SGA algorithm.